 New author Richard J. Smit first wrote about the fruit of the Spirit in a series of articles that appeared in the Standard Bearer and now appear in listenable format in this new audiobook.

 Richard J. Smit has been a minister in the Protestant Reformed churches since his ordination in 1996.
 He has served as a missionary to the Philippines twice, ministering for over a decade to the saints there.
 Fruit of the Spirit is his first book.

 How many Christians can confidently say that they have “mastered” the art of prayer?
 Probably no one.
 Hanko’s work, When You Pray, is blessedly refreshing in his admission that none of us is good at prayer—including himself.
 Yet, over the years of one’s life, the author assures us, a person can make progress in praying.

 Hanko shares with his readers homely yet highly meaningful lessons he learned from growing up in a covenant family and covenantal church community.
 He also details the specific benefits of praying to the sovereign God of the universe, who knows our sins and weaknesses but loves us still.
 Valuable is this clear explanation of how God can be likened to the father of an earthly family, loving and caring for his own dear children.
 Eye-opening and helpful too is the author’s pinpointing of misconceptions people have about God and prayer that bar them from praying in a God-honoring way.

-If you have found your devotional life to be frequently barren, reading what the author has learned the hard way—over fifty years in the ministry—will not discourage you further, but will give you a renewed desire to fellowship with your Father in prayer.
+If you have found your devotional life to be frequently barren, reading what the author has learned the hard way over fifty years in ministry will give you a renewed desire to fellowship with your Father in prayer.